JimberSoftware/docs/devices/niacs/niacs.md

 - Network printer
 - ...

 Once a device is connected, you can see the assigned IP address of the device in the overview of the NIACs.
 In this overview, you can also remove a device and activate or deactivate secure mode.
+The IP address is assigned via DHCP.

 ![niac_overview.png](/niac_overview.png ':size=920x')